eoscanada/eosc/OFFLINE_VOTING.md

 ### Troubleshooting

-If you the transaction failed for some reasons, you can read the error message and see if they match:
+If the transaction failed for some reasons, you can read the error message and see if they match one of:

-* `transaction bears irrelevant signatures from these keys: [\"EOS5J5....\"]`: this means you didn't need to sign with this key to authorize the `actor@permission` you specified in the transaction's actions.

 * `UnAuthorized` errors: this means you have not signed the transaction with the keys required to authorize the `actor@permission` specified in the transaction's actions.

-* `Transaction's reference block did not match.`: this means you didn't create the transaction from the same chain you're trying to push it to.

 * `expired transaction`: you need to do the whole loop within the timeframe of the original `--expiration`.
 If you give `--expiration` more than an hour, note that you can only submit the transaction to the chain in the last hour of expiration.

+* `Transaction's reference block did not match.`: this means maybe you didn't create the transaction from the same chain you're trying to push it to.

+* `transaction bears irrelevant signatures from these keys: [\"EOS5J5....\"]`: this means you didn't need to sign with this key to authorize the `actor@permission` you specified in the transaction's actions.

 * some other assertion errors, which are normal errors that would have occurred if you tried to sign it online, investigate with the